TianhaoLiu829/Superinfection_ST/README.md

 The folder of "original_analysis" contains code for (1) RCTD cell type deconvolution, (2) sptial communication, (3) Unsupervised clustering and (4) annotation of airway and inflammatory regions.
 The code in the folder of original_analysis should be ran in the order above.
 Notably, some spots fail in RCTD or commot will be first excluded from the study.

-The folder of "object" show be dowloaded from zenodo.
+The folder of "object" show be dowloaded from zenodo https://zenodo.org/records/17478724.
 The files contain the result from original analysis.
 The objects can be directly used to create figures with the code in folder of "figure".

 The folder of "downstream_analysis" contains code for making main figures and supplementory figures.
 <img width="3994" height="2181" alt="1 - Figure1" src="https://github.com/user-attachments/assets/980e0f44-2b6b-444b-b7c8-c2674ca58ec7" />